TZeys/RVCI/README.md

 # RVCI

-RVCI (Rust Volume Control Interface) is a hardware-software project which can control individual app volumes in W10/11 using basic hardware
+RVCI (Rust Volume Control Interface) is a hardware-software project which can control audio devices as well as volumes in W10/11 using basic hardware

 **Showcase**